228Labs/freeplay-typescript-integrations/packages/vercel/examples/README.md

 ### Standalone (Starting Your Own Project)

 Each example can be copied out and used independently.
-The examples reference the published `freeplay-vercel-ai-sdk` package from npm, so they work as standalone starting points for your own projects.
+The examples reference the published `@freeplayai/vercel` package from npm, so they work as standalone starting points for your own projects.

 See each example's README for detailed standalone setup instructions.